Altermagnetism and Weak Magnetism in the Insulating Distorted Perovskite Antiferromagnet NaOsO$_3$: Survey of data and previous theory

-Over last 15 years, the GdFeO$_3$-type \noo~ has been investigated on both experimental \cite{shi2009,calder2012,lupi2013,calder2017,gurung2018,vale2018prl,vale2018prb,sereika2020} and theoretical sides \cite{savrasov,nooKU,middey2014,bkim2016,moha2018,ntallis2021,antonov2022,johannes2023,bhandari2019}.
-An unusual feature is that this system was suggested to be a promising candidate for a Slater metal-insulator transition (MIT)\cite{slater} where a gap opens due to antiferromagnetic order with no other change of crystal or electronic structure. \noo~ shows AFM with the relatively high N\'eel temperature of $T_N=410$ K and correspondingly large Curie-Weiss temperature of $\Theta_{CW}=-1950$ K, coincident occurring upon opening of a gap \cite{shi2009}.
-Neutron powder diffraction (NPD) measurements indicate G-type AFM with the easy axis along the $\hat{c}$-direction \cite{calder2012}, confirmed by resonant inelastic x-ray scattering (RIXS) \cite{calder2017} and several calculations based on the density functional theory (DFT).\cite{savrasov,nooKU,middey2014,antonov2022,ntallis2021}
+Shi {\it et al.} \cite{shi2009} discovered that \noo~ becomes AFM at the relatively high N\'eel temperature of $T_N=410$ K and correspondingly large Curie-Weiss temperature of $\Theta_{CW}=-1950$ K. This was coincident with a continuous opening of a gap \cite{shi2009}.
+Neutron powder diffraction (NPD) measurements by Calder {\it et al.} indicated G-type AFM with the easy axis along the $\hat{c}$-direction \cite{calder2012}, confirmed by resonant inelastic x-ray scattering (RIXS) \cite{calder2017} and several calculations based on density functional theory (DFT) \cite{savrasov,nooKU,middey2014,antonov2022,ntallis2021}.
+Vecchio {\it et al.} used infrared and THz spectroscopy to monitor the energy gap \cite{lupi2013}, giving a value of the low temperature optical gap of $\sim$ 105 meV and a fully gapped Fermi surface .
+At the MIT the crystal symmetry and the volume remained unchanged \cite{shi2009,calder2012,calder2017,gurung2018,vale2018prl,vale2018prb}, supporting the suggestion of Shi {\it et al.} \cite{shi2009} that the AFM of \noo~ is due to Slater transition.

-At the MIT the crystal symmetry and the volume remain unchanged \cite{shi2009,calder2012,calder2017,gurung2018,vale2018prl,vale2018prb}, supporting assignment as a Slater insulator.
 Through RIXS, the spin gap was measured as 58--60 meV \cite{calder2017,vale2018prl,vale2018prb}.
-The optical conductivity obtained from infrared spectroscopy provided the optical gap of about 105 meV \cite{lupi2013}.
 Measurements of non-resonant and resonant x-ray single-crystal diffraction at the Os L$_3$ edges showed the space-group forbidden (300) Bragg peak as well as the magnetic (330) peak emerged at $T_N$ \cite{gurung2018}.
 The forbidden peak was interpreted as the change in the electron density of Os, suggested to support the Slater mechanism \cite{gurung2018}.
 High pressure experiments indicate that this small gap insulating state remains robust up to 35 GPa with the MIT critical temperature dropping to $T_c\approx300$ K\cite{sereika2020}.